vojkovic/bird-pv-docker/README.md

 bird-pv-docker is a Docker image for the [BIRD Internet Routing Daemon](http://bird.network.cz/) with [Pathvector](https://pathvector.io/) support.
 The image is based on the [Alpine Linux](https://alpinelinux.org/) distribution.

-Also has caramel support for BGP monitoring.
+Also has [confetti](https://github.com/vojkovic/confetti) support for BGP monitoring.

 ## Usage